ory/docs/docs/docs/ecosystem/api-design.md

 Pages are created based on the values of `limit` and `offset` provided in the querystring, where `limit` is the page size, and `offset` is the current item.
-The `limit` parameter always has an API specific upper bound to prevent DoS
+The `limit` parameter always has an API specific upper bound to prevent DoS.

 In most scenarios, the `offset` should be a multiple of the `limit`.